hanzoai/ROCm/docs/how-to/rocm-for-ai/inference/vllm-benchmark.rst

 ===============

-- For application performance optimization strategies for HPC and AI workloads, including inference with vLLM, see :doc:`/how-to/tuning-guides/mi300x/workload`.
+- For application performance optimization strategies for HPC and AI workloads, including inference with vLLM, see :doc:`../inference-optimization/workload`.

 - To learn more about the options for latency and throughput benchmark scripts, see `<https://github.com/ROCm/vllm/tree/main/benchmarks>`_.

-- To learn more about system settings and management practices to configure your system for MI300X accelerators, see :doc:`/how-to/system-optimization/mi300x`.
+- To learn more about system settings and management practices to configure your system for MI300X accelerators, see :doc:`../../system-optimization/mi300x`.

-- To learn how to run LLM models from Hugging Face or your own model, see :doc:`Using ROCm for AI </how-to/rocm-for-ai/index>`.
+- To learn how to run LLM models from Hugging Face or your own model, see :doc:`Using ROCm for AI <../index>`.

-- To learn how to optimize inference on LLMs, see :doc:`Fine-tuning LLMs and inference optimization </how-to/llm-fine-tuning-optimization/index>`.
+- To learn how to optimize inference on LLMs, see :doc:`Inference optimization <../inference-optimization/index>`.

+- To learn how to fine-tune LLMs, see :doc:`Fine-tuning LLMs <../fine-tuning/index>`.

 - To compare with the previous version of the ROCm vLLM Docker image for performance validation, refer to `LLM inference performance validation on AMD Instinct MI300X (ROCm 6.2.0) <https://rocm.docs.amd.com/en/docs-6.2.0/how-to/performance-validation/mi300x/vllm-benchmark.html>`_.